UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2022-07-25-User-driven-Autopilot.md

 >NOTE: Service Princial doesn't have to have right to manage group membership.
 It just needs to be owner of the groups that it will change 😎

-For more info on how to create azure automation and how to user service principals visit my previous post -  [here](https://universecitiz3n.tech/powershell/Graph-Bitlocker/#prerequisites)
+For more info on how to create azure automation and how to use service principal visit my previous post -  [here](https://universecitiz3n.tech/powershell/Graph-Bitlocker/#prerequisites)

 To easily find only newly enrolled devices to Intune you can make a Graph call to `deviceManagement/managedDevices` with filter `enrolleddatetime`